Neuruppin: The city in the 20th century

 On May 1, 1945, Soviet forces reached Neuruppin and prepared to shell the city from the opposite shore of the lake.
 However, an unknown person managed to raise a white flag on the tower of the monastery church, and the same happened at the parish church.
 This prevented any destruction.
 A Soviet cemetery of honor was established north of the Rheinsberger Tor train station, where more than 220 Soviet soldiers were buried.

 Neuruppin became one of the largest garrisons of the Group of Soviet Forces in Germany (GSSD).
 The Soviet forces used the military airfield located immediately north of the central city, whose operation caused considerable noise pollution in the city.
 In 1989, massive demonstrations by Neuruppin residents in connection with plans for the continued use of the Wittstock military training and air-to-ground firing range led to the closure of the airfield.

 Until about 1950, the theater Die neue Bühne was located in the city center.
 It was operated as part of the state association of the German People's Stage and had up to 95 employees.

 In 1951, the Elektro-Physikalische Werkstätten was founded in Neuruppin as a producer of electronic components.
 From 1970, they were expanded as Elektro-Physikalische Werke (EPW) to become the largest printed circuit board manufacturer in the GDR, employing up to 3,500 workers.
 Later, the plant was an integral part of the Kombinat Mikroelektronik.
 In the GDR era, the children's summer camp Frohe Zukunft DDR was located in Gühlen-Glinicke.

-In 1952, Neuruppin became the district town of the district of the same name in the Potsdam district as a result of the GDR district reform.
+In 1952, Neuruppin became the district town of the district of the same name in Bezirk Potsdam as a result of the GDR district reform.

 As a result of the fall of the Berlin Wall and the peaceful revolution in the GDR, the state of Brandenburg was reestablished in 1990, while the district of Neuruppin remained in existence for the time being.